sash20m/personal-website-typescript/README.md

 # About
 This website is for the students from the React Masterclass.
-It is the finished project that you can verify you code with.
+It is the finished project that you can verify your code with.

 # .env
 ```